 Cause: The Expedite Bid software is unable to locate the internet.
 There are several reasons that the program may not be able to access the internet.

 Solution: First make sure that your internet is working.
-You may want to navigate and login to your email account or login to your Bid Express account.
+You can navigate and login to your email account or login to your Bid Express account.
 If the internet is working then try these other possible solutions:

 Prices and information in this FAQ are subject to change without notice.
-The Trns•port Expedite name and logo are trademarks of the American Association of State Highway and Transportation Officials.
-Trns•port Expedite is a proprietary software product of the American Association of State Highway and Transportation Officials.
-The Bid Express and Info Tech, Inc. names and logos are registered trademarks of Info Tech, Inc. Digital ID is a trademark of Info Tech, Inc.
+Expedite Bid is a trademark of the American Association of State Highway and Transportation Officials.
+Expedite Bid is a proprietary software product of the American Association of State Highway and Transportation Officials.
+Bid Express and Info Tech are registered trademarks of Info Tech, Inc. Digital ID is a trademark of Info Tech, Inc.